typetools/commons-bcel/README-typetools.txt

 If there is a merge conflict related to version numbers, use the upstream version.
-)
+]

 Change `pom.xml` to use the latest Checker Framework version.

 Build the project (instructions appear above).

 Test it in a branch of Daikon:
- * copy the bcel-VERSION.jar file to the `daikon/java/lib` directory
+ * copy the target/bcel-VERSION.jar file to the `daikon/java/lib` directory
  * remove the old bcel-OLDVERSION.jar file
  * run:  make -C java typecheck
    If there are any warnings or errors, then either add annotations